sappia/glot/README.md

 The translate endpoint uses the [translators package](https://pypi.org/project/translators/) to translate given input text to the target language using the desired translator service (eg: google).

 ## translate_llm
-The transalte_llm endpoint uses a local llm (eg: llama3) to translate the given input text to the target language.
+The transalte_llm endpoint uses a local llm, eg: [llama3](https://ollama.com/library/llama3) to translate the given input text to the target language.

 ## setup
 #### Create virtual environment: